Driplytics/Flight-Delay-Analysis-/README.md

 # Flight Delay Analysis
 ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/WAITING%20DELAY.jpg)
 ##   Overview
-As a Capstone project for Microsoft Organized NG30DaysofLearning Training.
+As a Capstone project for a Microsoft Organized NG30DaysofLearning Training.
 It's required that I apply the Analytical skills I learnt during the course of the training, to tell a story about Flight Delay Experiences.
 My Objective is to perform an Exploratory Data Analysis on a flight Experience Dataset, to find insights with delayed flights, lookout for patterns common to them and identity possible causes of flight delays.
 I made use of the Best Available Tools and Resources to Explore and present insights using Data Visualization

 ##  Tools